rdaniliuk/rsschool-cv/cv.md

 * **GitHub:** https://github.com/rdaniliuk

 ## About Me
 I am 25 years old.
 At the moment I work in logistics and organize international transportation.
-I don't have any experience in IT, but I want to change the situation, because I believe that in this area, if you wish, you can constantly learn something new and develop in the professional sphere while inside the company.
+I don't have any experience in IT, but I want to change the situation because I believe that in this area if you wish, you can constantly learn something new and develop in the professional sphere while inside the company.

 I can attribute sociability, stress istance and a great sense of humor to my advantages